skeuomorph-wow/suboptimal/README.md

 * Skeu: Seether 2 or Flamescale 2 ( :x: )
 * Clad: Flamescale 1 ( :blue_square: )
 * Maddimar: Wyrmkin 1 ( :crescent_moon: )
-* Bebu: Wyrmkin 2 or Flamescale 2 ( :star: )
+* Parity: Wyrmkin 2 or Flamescale 2 ( :star: )

 ## Broodlord
 Mints start hard, Skeu a few seconds behind.
 Ideally mints eats first knock away.
-Clad also building threat.
+Parity also building threat.
 Position in corner.
 OTs just to the side, try to get cleaved but not parried.

 Raid takes down any remaining whelps, then positions by doorway.